Antunnaki/workforce-democracy-project/ops/COORDINATION.md

 - 2025-12-15: Fixed syntax errors in JavaScript files (civic-representative-finder.js, chat-clean.js and main.js) that were preventing proper site functionality
 - 2025-12-15: Implemented additional syntax fixes in chat-clean.js and main.js to resolve remaining parsing issues
 - 2025-12-15: Updated chat-clean.js version to v37.9.15-FINAL with cache-busting query parameter
+- 2025-12-15: Fixed syntax errors in civic-representative-finder.js, chat-clean.js and main.js that were causing parser errors preventing chat modal from appearing
 - 2025-12-15: Added client-side username validation to align with backend requirements
 - 2025-12-15: Added UI hints and error messaging to signup form for improved user experience
 - 2025-12-15: Added CSS styling for form error messages and help text